SBA vs. Conventional Loan Solutions: A Simple Comparison

 Conclusion

-Both SBA and Non-SBA loans are excellent choices for small businesses.
+Both SBA and Non-SBA loans can be excellent choices for small businesses.
 The business plan, reason for a loan, or the loan amount will determine the best loan solution.
-For example, a conventional loan may be the right choice for borrowers who want greater flexibility and to avoid pledging personal assets for the loan.
-On the other hand, an SBA loan might be the best answer for lower rates and longer repayment terms.
+For example, a conventional loan may be the right choice for borrowers pursuing an acquisition who want greater flexibility and to avoid pledging personal assets for the loan.
+On the other hand, an SBA loan might be the best answer for a real estate purchase.
 Above all, carefully research all options and lenders before making a final decision.

 Disclaimer: Please note, Oak Street Funding does not provide legal or tax advice.
 This blog is for informational purposes only.
 It is not a statement of fact or recommendation, does not constitute an offer for a loan, professional or legal or tax advice or legal opinion and should not be used as a substitute for obtaining valuation services or professional, legal or tax advice.